sharin-void/notion-gpt-buddy/README.md

 # Features 🚀

 * 🤖 ChatGPT-powered natural language interface
-* 📝 Read and write to Notion pages and databases
+* 📝 Read and (in the future) write to Notion pages and databases
-* 🔄 Real-time chat interface
 * 🎨 Modern, responsive UI
 * 🔒 Secure API key management